april-org/april-ann/README.md

 Building new modules out of APRIL-ANN repository
 ------------------------------------------------

-Currently this option is only available for Linux systems, despite it can be done manually in MacOS X if you know how to.
-So, for Linux systems, you need to install APRIL-ANN using the following commands (after you have downloaded or cloned the main repository):
+Currently this option has been tested for Linux systems, despite it can be done in MacOS X. So, for Linux systems, you need to install APRIL-ANN using the following commands (after you have downloaded or cloned the main repository):

 ```
+$ ./DEPENDENCIES-INSTALLER.sh
 $ make
 $ sudo make install
 ```

-After, you need to link your software using the following commands:
+After that, you need to link your software using `pkg-config` to configure your
+compiler:

 ```
 $ g++ -fPIC -shared -o YOUR_MODULE_NAME.so *.o $(pkg-config --cflags --libs april-ann)